PalaniRahulDravid/Real-ChatBot/README.md

-# 💬 AI Chatbot using React, Node.js, Express & MongoDB
+# 💬 AI Chatbot using MERN Stack

 This is a full-stack chatbot web application built using **React** (frontend), **Express.js** (backend), and **MongoDB Atlas** (database).
 It uses **OpenRouter API** for generating intelligent AI responses.